Radon10043/Empirical-Study-LLM-MR/software-under-test/TCAS/chats/prompt.md

 ## Chat 4...n

-Please identify more different metamorphic relations of this system.
+Please identify more different metamorphic relations of this program and codify them as Python code.